firefly-iii/firefly-iii.org/upgrade-guide.md

 Firefly III has had a long and stormy history.
 Upgrading may prove to be difficult.

-So far the most fool-proof way of upgrading I have found is installing Firefly III using a git checkout / composer update routine (see the [installation page](https://github.com/JC5/firefly-iii/wiki/Installation)).
+So far the most fool-proof way of upgrading I have found is installing Firefly III using a git checkout / composer update routine (see the [installation page](https://firefly-iii.github.io/installation-guide/)).

 Other methods (recommended by me in the past, mea culpa) will not allow you to update easily.

-There are extra upgrade instructions [for upgrading to 3.7.0 on this page](https://github.com/JC5/firefly-iii/wiki/Upgrade-to-3.7.0).

-There are also extra upgrade instructions [for upgrading to 3.10.0 on this page](https://github.com/JC5/firefly-iii/wiki/Upgrade-to-3.10).

 ## Upgrading